Types of Cancer Diets

 Choose the Best Cancer Diet for You

 For most patients, an eating plan with plenty of protein and enough calories can prevent weight loss and maximize quality of life.
-This can also optimize the efficacy of cancer therapy.
+This plan can also optimize the efficacy of cancer therapy.

-If you’re losing weight, feeling weak and fatigued or not hungry, ask your doctor.
+If you’re losing weight, feeling weak and tired or not hungry, ask your doctor.
 They can refer you to a dietitian.
 This person can help you develop creative and effective techniques.
 These can address barriers and challenges to eating well and fueling your body.